 Which Sleeping Positions are Healthiest?

 Sleeping on your side can provide quite a few health benefits.
-It can help reduce some types of snoring (which is great for your partner), relieves back pressure, reduces heartburn and/or acid reflux, and it’s a neutral position that’s easier for your joints to maintain while sleeping.
+As mentioned above, it can help reduce some types of snoring, relieves back pressure, reduces heartburn and acid reflux, and it’s a neutral position that’s easier for your joints to maintain while sleeping.